What to Expect in Worship

 Worship is a time for connection within, among, and beyond us.
 It calls us to our better selves, to live with wisdom and compassion.

 ASC’s worship style varies.
-Some Sundays our Minister, Rev. Shayna Appel is in the pulpit.
+Some Sundays our minister, Rev. Telos Whitfield, is in the pulpit.
 Other Sundays we have lay led services.
 We also have occasional services led by pastors from other churches, members of other religious communities, or with a sermon by a guest speaker.

 Elements of our Unitarian Universalist Sunday morning worship service usually include: